iaas-splab/faas-migration/Event-Processing/IBMCloud/Readme.md

 This implmentation is untested because deployment on IBM Cloud seems to fail due to an error on the Server side.
 When attempting the creation of the Triggers subscribing to `messageHubFeed` the Trigger creation fails because the IBM provided credentials are invalid.
 Setting the credentials manually also fails.
 An attmpt of deploying a Example action from the Web UI also fails, however it only displays a very generic error message there.
+Whats causing this is unknown.
+The issue might only occur with our IBM Cloud account.

+We have contacted IBM because of this issue.
+As of now a resolution of this problem is not (yet) existant.

 An example of the produced error is found in the [trigger_creation_failure.txt](trigger_creation_failure.txt) File

-This [Asciicast](https://asciinema.org/a/6RpwJ3FTCbuuRe6n3olUfr18r) shows the failure of the trigger generation during deployment.

 To implement the trigger generation the this [Docuemntation Page](https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-pkg_event_streams#eventstreams_pkg) was used.